Updated · Dec 03, 2022

 Advanced artificial intelligence is at the forefront of future trends in the cloud computing market.
 Let’s talk about the cloud computing market trends as a whole.

-According to cloud adoption statistics, AI will grow at a compound annual interest of 46.2% from 2016 to 2021.
-Therefore, expect to see an uprising of data across the globe.
+According to cloud adoption statistics, AI will grow 19.6% year over year.
 Artificial intelligence will help distribute loads of work via the cloud as well as make most tasks automatic.

 32. By 2024 Global 2000 Enterprises will create data at a rate of 1.4 million gigabytes.